meenuravi18/meenuravi18/_pages/about.md

   - /about.html
 ---

-I am a data scientist at The MITRE corporation in McLean, VA.
-I am currently a Ph.D. student at Virginia Tech, where I am studying computer science.
-My research interests are in NLP, particularly information extraction, knowledge graphs, and machine learning with applications in environmental and geosciences.
+I am a data scientist at The MITRE Corporation in McLean, VA, and a Ph.D. student in Computer Science at Virginia Tech.
+My research focuses on natural language processing, with an emphasis on information extraction, knowledge graphs, and machine learning, particularly in environmental and geoscience applications.